top of page

 about us

 We are a team of developmental researchers from the School of Psychology at the University of Wollongong who conduct research on infant cognition, parent-child interactions, and well-being in pregnancy and early parenting.
-We are a part of the Family, Learning and Interaction (FLINT) Research Theme based at Early Start.
+We are a part of the Relationships and Interactions Research Stream based at Early Start.
+Find out about our recent research program for supporting Dads.

 At WILL, we are committed to fostering diversity and inclusivity in our pursuit of scientific discovery.
 Our values will be reflected within the composition of our members, in the families and communities we work with, and in the range of research we undertake.
 We encourage an environment of collaboration, open communication, trust, and respect, that will drive forward knowledge and understanding of family interactions and early child development.